Find Campgrounds How It Works The TrustedCamp Score Trajectory Explained Articles Follow us on Facebook Contact Us

 The community rating reflects the overall low satisfaction from multiple review platforms, as indicated by a combined health score of 5.6.
 This suggests guests commonly encounter friction or disappointment across various aspects of their stay.
 The weighted score captures a broad dissatisfaction trend among recent visitors.

-Signal scores reflect patterns identified across guest reviews.
-They are intended to assist comparison, not to certify or rate operator performance.
+Scores reflect documented patterns across guest reviews, built from consistent evidence rather than individual opinions.
+They're meant to aid comparison, not to certify or rate operator performance.

 The CampRecord